tomcoder1/LibraryManagement/README.md

 # Library Management
-A project about library management, with command-line interaction.
+A project about library management, with command-line interface.
 ## Table of Contents

 - [Features](#Features)